jsbnr/nr-otel-local-dev/local-dev-setup.md

 ## Step 6:  Confirm its all working
 Once the application has started up you should see some data being logged to screen on the collector window.
 A short while later you should also start to see logs appearing in the Logs section of New Relic.
-If you're having trouble finding the logs in New Relic add this filter to the filter bar: `"otelcol.test":"loggen"`
+If you're having trouble finding the logs in New Relic add the string you added to main.py to the filter or add this filter to the filter bar: `"otelcol.test":"loggen"`

 > The data is flowing from the application running in docker to your custom collector, passing through the collector pipeline nd then being sent to the New Relic otlp endpoint.